inevitablepc/djbuybot/README.md

 # djbuybot
-For Radio NIgel's DjBuyBot, a telegram (for now) bot to track crypto buys and report whenever there is a purchase.
+For Radio Nigel's DjBuyBot, a telegram (for now) bot to track crypto buys and report whenever there is a purchase.
+For suport, join us at our helpdesk channel at https://t.me/djbuybotsupport.
 Should you have any questions or like to get in touch with the team to get your Token/Nigelcast potentially featured, hop on over to https://t.me/NigelsforNigels.

 **How to use**